 top of page

-Trustee Tom Drake
+Mayor Tom Drake

 Tom was born in St. John’s Hospital, grew up in Hastings, and married Hastings native Julia DiSalvo.
 They now live in Tom’s childhood home with their three children: Joseph, Grace and Timothy.
 His background includes a long history of volunteerism.
 He has been a member of the Riverview Manor Fire Company for more than 25 years, and has served as Captain of both that engine company and the Hastings Ambulance Corps.
 Tom is a Past Commander of the Admiral Farragut American Legion Post 1195 and is a member of the Hastings Little League Board.